14.1 Compulsory Additional Modules - OFA

 Students are not permitted to add additional courses offered by the Master of Science Degree Programme in Architecture.

 14.5 Individual courses

-The University permits attendance at individual courses subject to payment of the enrolment fee for the course.
+The University permits students to attend individual courses subject to payment of the enrolment fee for the course.
 Only non-Politecnico students may enrol in individual courses.
-Enrolment in individual courses is subject to the availability of places in the course itself.
+Enrolment in individual courses is subject to the availability of places on the course itself.
 Admission to courses gives the right to attend lessons, take exams at the sessions envisaged during the academic year and obtain certification of the score of the exams passed and the corresponding credits earned.
-Enrolment for individual courses may be requested for a maximum of 30 credits per year for those who wish to integrate their studies.
-Those interested must submit the enrolment application form and the payment form (available at www.polimi.it/modulistica during the appropriate period) to the Registrar’s Office.
+Enrolment for individual courses may be requested for a maximum of 30 credits per year for those who wish to extend their studies.
+Interested candidates should submit the enrolment application form and the payment form (available at www.polimi.it/modulistica during the appropriate period) to the Registrar’s Office.

 For the rules regarding the contribution of credits for individual courses towards the total credits required for a degree at the Politecnico, visit the following link:

 14.6 Criteria for assigning students to sections, optional courses and workshops